 Red, White and Broccoli

 When summer is in full swing and Independence Day is right around the corner, believe it or not, it’s time to turn your thoughts towards fall gardening.
 If you’re already missing those crunchy heads of broccoli, you can ensure a supply during the fall by sowing some broccoli directly or in trays.
 Plant broccoli for a fall crop in July, for short season areas, and September, for long season areas.
-If you’re wondering when, exactly, is a good time to plant your broccoli our Fall Planting Calculator is a great resource.
-Plug in your first frost date, whether you plan to use row covers, and the calculator will give you a planting date for all of our cool season seeds.
+If you’re wondering when, exactly, is a good time to plant your broccoli our Seed Planting Calculator is a great resource.
+Plug in your first frost date and the calculator will give you an estimated planting date for all of our cool season seeds.

 There are several types of broccoli: large head, sprouting, romanesco, raab and Chinese broccoli.
 Tricia shows you how to plant, grow, and fend off common pests in our latest video on growing broccoli.

 Like the name implies, these are the varieties to plant if you want one, big, tight central head.
 Large head broccoli is most likely what comes to your mind when someone says “broccoli”.
 These types need a lot of elbow room, or else they form smaller heads.
 After you’ve harvested the central head, don’t uproot the plant, keep it going and harvest the leaves and any possible side shoots that may form.
 Broccoli leaves can be used just like kale.
 Large head varieties include: ‘Arcadia’, ‘Belstar’, ‘Munchkin’, ‘Nutri-Bud’ and ‘Packman’.
 If you want a good blend try this mix from Renee’s Garden Seeds.